Digital Empowerment with Blockchain Solutions

 I mean, this is in collaboration with the government, committing to give users and citizens back control over their data.
 So, they can opt in, choosing which type of data set they want to reveal and expose to an institution or which institution.

-Overall, it will increase overall digital identity, lowering down the administrative and bureaucratic burden, and providing a seamless access and ability to transact in the digital economy.
+Overall, it will increase overall digital identity, lowering down the administrative and bureaucratic burden and providing seamless access and the ability to transact in the digital economy.

-But, most of the identities currently are on centralised cloud storages, and this is where this data breach comes in, and no control over how your data is being used and monetised.
+But most of the identities currently are on centralised cloud storages, and this is where this data breach comes in, and you have no control over how your data is being used and monetised.
 So, having it on a decentralised blockchain helps to solve a lot of these issues of data governance.

-Interviewer: And what are the risks associated with Digital IDs and how does Partisia Blockchain tries to solve them?
+Interviewer: And what are the risks associated with digital IDs, and how does Partisia Blockchain try to solve them?

-Shirly Valge: So yeah, as I mentioned, the risks and limitations are the data breaches and hacks, and immutability aspects.
+Shirly Valge: So yeah, as I mentioned, the risks and limitations are the data breaches and hacks and the immutability aspects.
 As well as, when the data cannot exit one Silo or one ecosystem and are under a company or government, there will be limited insights.

-It comes to help like clinical researches or universities working together, and science.
+It comes to help like clinical research, universities working together, and science.
 And not only for business purposes, as well, like there are really unlimited use cases where it can help.

 Shirly Valge: So, of course, in certain cases, if we have proven criminal records or investigations going on and we have sufficient legal evidence that there is illicit activity going on between different wallets.